Interested in pursuing the certificate? Submit the Five College Native American and Indigenous Studies Certificate Student Interest Form online.

-- Foundation courses.
-Offered at various levels, foundation courses provide an opportunity to hear Native perspectives and are taught from a philosophical perspective that reflects Native Studies theories, pedagogies and methodologies.
-Consult with your NAIS advisor to identify the appropriate Foundations Course.
+- One foundation course: Offered at various levels, foundation courses provide an opportunity to hear Native perspectives and are taught from a philosophical perspective that reflects Native Studies theories, pedagogies and methodologies.
+Consult with your NAIS advisor to identify the appropriate foundations course.

-- At least six additional courses, selected in consultation with your campus advisor.
+- Six additional courses: Students must complete at least six additional courses, selected in consultation with your campus advisor.

-- Grades.
-Students must receive a grade of B or higher in all 7 courses to receive a Certificate.
+- Grades: Students must receive a grade of B or higher in all seven courses to receive a Certificate.

 When you complete your courses, please fill out the Application for Certificate and submit it by April 15 to Nate Therien, Five Colleges, Inc., 97 Spring Street, Amherst, MA 01002-2324, (413) 542-4000.